 None of the PSUs were present in the index back in 1995 as the entire divestment process started after that.
 So, heavyweights like ONGC, IOC, BPCL, HPCL and GAIL are all missing and were added subsequent to their divestment.

 It is hardly surprising that IT stocks were a subsequent addition as were many pharma companies.
-Stocks like TCS, Infosys, HCL Tech, Wipro, Lupin, Sun Pharma, and Cipla were all subsequent additions.
+The IT sector, and the sector of pharmaceuticals has witnessed recent booms and are only growing by the hour.
+Hence, stocks like TCS, Infosys, HCL Tech, Wipro, Lupin, Sun Pharma, and Cipla were all subsequent additions.
 It also reflected the shift in market valuation focus from hard assets to soft assets and also placed a greater premium on global Indian enterprises.
+Since most Indian companies are now hitting international levels of functioning, these are a crucial part of any Nifty prediction for the next 5 years and beyond.

 Finally, there was telecom which did not exist as a competitive industry back in 1995.
 Of course, the telecom industry in India was virtually invented by Bharti Airtel.
 Later Bharti Infratel, the towers unit of Bharti Airtel, also got added.
 Subsequent to the merger of Idea and Vodafone, we could also see the merged entity come back and add heft to the Nifty.